 Your academic advisor and career coach can also help you find ways to strengthen and deepen the knowledge you already have, becoming more prepared for whatever path you select after your college career.

 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.

 You might want to take a career course to help you maximize your time at IU.
 College of Arts and Sciences students should consider taking ASCS-Q 296 College to Career II: Navigate Your Arts and Sciences Experience.
 This course provides the opportunity for Animal Behavior students to explore the relationship between their chosen field of study and life after graduation, engaging in an ongoing process of academic and career planning for post-collegiate success.

 A Bachelor of Science degree in Animal Behavior provides you with a diverse set of skills and depth of knowledge, preparing you for work in a variety of industries and work environments.
 Initial and long-term destinations for graduates include positions in many job sectors: research, education, business, industry, parks, museums, veterinary medicine, and government.

 With increased focus on job growth in STEM (Science, Technology, Engineering, and Math) fields, there are many job opportunities for students with analytical, critical thinking, and research skills.

-Animal Behavior majors may become researchers, teachers, lab managers, wildlife and conservation officers, veterinary assistants, and veterinarians, among other careers.
+Animal Behavior majors may become researchers, teachers, lab managers, wildlife and conservation officers, and veterinary assistants, among other careers.

 Post-graduate short-term experiences